weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 The key is used for mutual authentication between the master and the joining nodes.

-By default, the cluster does schedule pods on the master for security reasons.
+By default, the cluster does not schedule pods on the master for security reasons.
 If you want to be able to schedule pods on the master, for example if you want a single-machine Kubernetes cluster for development, run:

 ~~~
 kubectl taint nodes --all dedicated-